 This Lectureship was established in 1981 by ARS to honor the memory of Sterling B. Hendricks and to recognize scientists who have made outstanding contributions to the chemical science of agriculture.
 Hendricks contributed to many diverse scientific disciplines, including soil science, mineralogy, agronomy, plant physiology, geology, and chemistry.
-Nominations should be received by December 31 of each year.
+Nominations should normally be received by December 31 of each year; however, the deadline has been extended to January 15, 2020.
 For more information, direct inquiries to HendricksLecture@ars.usda.gov.

 John W. Finley, emeritus professor at Louisiana State Univeristy (LSU), is a native of Central New York.
 He received an AD from Auburn Community College, a BS in Chemistry from LeMoyne College, and a PhD from Cornell University.
 After a post-doc with J.R.
 Brunner at Michigan State University, in 1969, John joined the USDA Agricultural Research Service at the Western Regional Research Center (WRRC) in Albany, California.

 While at WRRC, John conducted research on the isolation, chemical modification, and influences of processing of proteins.
 After 13 years, he moved to Ralston Purina in St. Louis as head of methods development and established new methods for rapid analysis.
 He then joined the University of Iowa Department of Pediatrics to head the microchemistry laboratory.

 In 1983, he moved to Nabisco Foods in New Jersey and planned, recruited, and built a fundamental science program that included 50 preeminent industrial food scientists.
 While at Nabisco, he directed the development, scale-up, and safety testing of low-calorie fats.